 -Malaria, Dengue fever, Chikungunya, West Nile fever, Yellow fever, Lymphatic filariasis, Rift Valley fever, and the list of diseases caused by mosquitoes goes on.
 So, stay aware, safe, and healthy, and wish everyone a very happy World Mosquito Day!

 Q.1.
 When is world mosquito day celebrated every year?

 World Mosquito Day is observed on August 20 every year.
 The day is celebrated to raise awareness about malaria among people so that they become safe and protected.
 Mosquitos or any other creatures play an important role in balancing the cycle of the environment.

-The World Mosquito Day 2021 theme was "Reaching the Zero Malaria Target."
-The main concept of World Mosquito Day 2021 was to understand which mosquitoes cause which type of diseases in human beings.
+The World Mosquito Day 2023 theme was "Fighting the World's Deadliest Killer - the Mosquito" The main concept of World Mosquito Day 2023 was to understand which mosquitoes cause which type of diseases in human beings.
 Different varieties of mosquitos act as vectors for numerous diseases in living beings.

 For instance, Aedes mosquitoes cause lymphatic filariasis, chikungunya, dengue fever, rift valley fever, yellow fever, and Zika.
 On the other hand, Anopheles cause lymphatic filariasis (in Africa) and malaria.

 Q.3.
 World Mosquito Day is celebrated to raise awareness about which mosquito in particular?

 World Mosquito Day is observed to raise awareness about the female anopheles' mosquito that carries the bacteria that causes Malaria.
 British doctor Sir Ronald Ross in the year 1897, discovered that Anopheles is the most poisonous mosquito that transmits parasites to humans.